sg-wireless/sg-documentation/software/managing-networks.rst

 LoRa Connectivity Limitations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. **Downlink data is not real-time.** LoRa Class A always initiates communication from the device side and operates fully asynchronously, so downlink messages are not delivered instantly.
+1. **Downlink data is not real-time.** As a LoRa Class A device, F1 Starter Kit always initiates communication from the device side and operates fully asynchronously, so downlink messages are not delivered instantly.
-2. The following features are not available over LoRa:
+2. LoRa’s long-range, low-power design limits the size of data packets, so that these capabilities are not supported over LoRa:
-      1. Linking / unlinking sensors
+      a.
+Linking / unlinking sensors
-      2. OTA firmware update
+      b.
+OTA firmware update
-      3. OTA file content update
+      c.
+OTA file content update
-      4. OTA network settings update
+      d.
+OTA network settings update

 Rejoning SGW LoRaWAN TTN Network